kramble/zet/boards/altera-de0-nano-debug/README.txt

 v : toggle VGA display adapter x : exit console (synonym for quit)

+DIP Switches
+1  } If either of these is ON, boot from floppy emulation, else sdcard 2  }
+3    If ON, sets initial VGA display to main BIOS VGA instead of simple boot VGA 4    if ON, console reset is disabled (use manual KEY0 to override)

+When using the console, you should set switches 3,4 OFF.
+Switches 1,2 select the boot device (OFF for sdcard, ON for console floppy emulator)

+For standalone boot from sdcard, you should set switches 1,2 OFF and 3,4 ON NB Standalone boot is not yet available as the bios still needs to be uploaded via the console, but the DIP switch support is ready for it when it is done.

 There are utilities for generating the .zet .zbd and .zpk files, zetgen.cpp, zbdgen.cpp and zpack.cpp (these are generic C programs which should compile easily, I have supplied windows .exe versions compiled under MSVC 2008 Express).
 They take a binary file and convert it to the various upload formats.

 Upcoming features...
-Fix bug where requesting the same sector twice hangs the console.
-This will require a request counter which can be implemented in the bios, or perhaps better, in hardware.
-Loading of the bios from SDCARD, which should fully automate the bootup process (I'm awaiting delivery of the Arduino sdcard adapter, so no progress on this yet).
+Loading of the bios from SDCARD, which should fully automate the bootup process

 Build notes...
 I originally built from http://zet.aluzina.org/images/3/32/Zet-1.3.1.zip